“The charm of fishing is that it is the pursuit of what is elusive but attainable, a perpetual series of occasions of hope.” John Buchan

 The world spins in a way that we never know when the last trip will come.
 There will be that one day out on the water after which there would be no more.
 No more perfect moments under the sun out on the wild blue ocean.
 I wish there was one more day, one more trip, one more cast.

-Today marks a year since we lost Colin.
+August 16th marks a Colin’s 48th birthday (also Madonna’s birthday and the day Elvis died).
 What a great day it would have been for one more hopeful trip.
 One more chance at another perfect moment.

 Today I am less sad than I have been and I look forward to sunny days to come.
 I am sure we will catch his spirit at some moment this year on the water.
 See ya’.”